 EPIEM goes back to an initial meeting that took place at the University of Cambridge in 2010 following an invitation of Prof. Jim Platts and ESTIEM addressed to IEM professors all over Europe.

 At the EPIEM Conference 2014 in Graz, Prof. Bernd M. Zunk took over the responsibility for the whole EPIEM network.
 Since then, EPIEM Conferences, Meetings and Research Design Seminars are held annually.
+In addition, the network has been successfully integrated into several EPIEM Collaborations in EU Research Projects as an associated partner.
 In Bucharest 2018 as well as in Aveiro 2019 the “EPIEM Drive Group” has become operational and started to develop the organization, new activities as well as to integrate new EPIEM Cooperation Partners from all over Europe in the network.

 Anabela C. Alves (https://orcid.org/0000-0002-2926-4187) is PhD in Industrial Engineering and Systems and she is Assistant professor in University of Minho, School of Engineering, Department of Production and Systems and researcher of ALGORITMI R&D Center.
 Her main research interests: Design and Operation of Production Systems; Lean Production; Engineering Education with focus on Lean Education and Project-Based Learning.
 It has published over 130 papers and mentored over 50 dissertations in Industrial Engineering and Management.
 Within EPIEM, Prof. Alves is the “Coordinator Teaching Activities”.